How to Access Property Records in Rhode Island

 Local tax assessors and collectors set tax rates and collect taxes in each municipality.
 The State of Rhode Island Division of Municipal Finances oversees all these local tax officials.

-The following information appears in a standard property tax record:
+The following information appears in a standard Rhode Island property tax record :

 - Tax Rates - Various taxes apply to each property.
-Therefore, the document will show a breakdown of the tax rates with the overall rate.
+Therefore, the document will show a breakdown of the tax and overall rates.

 - Address - The document must show the property's address and owner's name.
-The document may also show the Assessor's office address.
+It may also show the Assessor's office address.

 - Account Number and PIN - The document must show the account number and PIN, which are essential in making payments.